“Refereeing is my passion” – Youth League final referee Osmers | Inside UEFA

 “I’ve met a lot of good people and collected some very positive experiences along this long road,” he displays.
 “I don’t consider any of the work I’ve done as a referee to be a sacrifice – I love football, and refereeing is my passion – it’s a privilege to do what I’m doing.”

-Osmers feels that profitable referees will need to have two major traits: “You have to be a good decision-maker, and you have to learn to manage people, especially in conflict situations,” he says.
+Osmers feels that profitable referees should have two most important traits: “You have to be a good decision-maker, and you have to learn to manage people, especially in conflict situations,” he says.

 “You can also put your skills in handling people into use in life away from refereeing – it’s definitely true that being a referee also gives you important life experiences.”